Dietetics Major Entry Requirement

 Transfer students with 42 or more credits who have not completed the above prerequisites may be admitted to MSU; however, they will need to choose a placeholder major for a semester or two, then apply to the dietetics program using the application form as described above.
 We suggest food science, nutritional sciences, or food industry management for the placeholder major.
 Students in this category will meet with the dietetics advisor and will receive overrides for one or two semesters, as needed, to make progress in the dietetics major.

-Freshman and sophomore-level transfer students with 42 or fewer credits may select dietetics as a major preference, and they will automatically enter the application pool when they reach junior status (56 or more credits).
+Freshman and sophomore-level transfer students with fewer than 42 credits may select dietetics as a major preference, and they will automatically enter the application pool when they reach junior status.

-MSU Students may reserve an appointment with the dietetics advisor via the online Student Success Dashboard.
-Non-MSU students may email the dietetics advisor (Linda Summers, email@example.com) or call the phone number above to arrange an appointment.
+MSU Students may reserve an appointment with the dietetics advisor via the online Student Information System.
+Non-MSU students may call the FSHN Career Center, 517-353-3318 to arrange an appointment.